txrx0101/dodao-docusaurus/docs/dodao-tokenomics.md

 2. When a Performer applies to the Task with NFT tags he must own at least the same amount of the NFT tags of the particular collection.
 If a Performer owns more NFT tags than was assigned to a Task he can boost his participation by using more NFT tags so he will be shown higher and a power bar (and probably tag count) will be shown on his NFT tag badge.
 When Performer applies to the Task, the NFT tags in the specified amount are transferred from Performers wallet to the Task contract address.

 3. When Performer completes the Task he receives all NFT tags assigned to the Task, both Customers' and his own.
 He is free to keep it or sell on the Market.
+These NFT tags mentioned in this specific case are skill tags.
+Skill tags can be bought in the marketplace by customers, skill tags can not be transferred from wallet to wallet.
+Performers can only earn skill tags by completing tasks.

 4. When a Performer abandons a Task the NFT tags he has pledged for the Task will be added to the Task and the Task will be boosted on the marketplace to be picked up by other developers.
 The Customer at the same time can decide to cancel the Task after a 48 hours peiod has passed and other developers are given the chance to participate in the Task.

 # Audits

 Both the Customer and Performer can initiate an Audit; Audits are used for settling an issue, mediation and clarification if there are any misunderstandings or unclear topics between the Customer and the Performer about the work done.
+Audits have a pre-set timeline and deadline, audits will be finally settled.
+Storing specific relevant information in the "chat box" of each task is encouraged as it proves to be useful when a task is in audit.

 ## When can users initate an Audit?

-* When a Task is in Agreed, Progress, Review stage Customer can apply for an Audit.
+* When a Task is in "Agreed", "Progress", "Review" stage Customer can apply for an Audit.
-* When a Task is in a Review stage a Performer can apply for an Audit.
+* When a Task is in a "Review" stage a Performer can apply for an Audit.
+Performers can not apply for an audit prior to "review" stage.

 2.5 % Audit fee is paid by topping up the Task contract during the application.

 When a Task is sent to Audit, it is available for Auditors to apply for it, then the Initiator of the Audit can select the Auditor.
 The Performer must own a Auditor NFT to qualify.
 Auditor NFTs are earned and can not be bought in the marketplace.
+How to earn an auditor NFT and the requirements will be shared with the community at later stages.
+Maybe we may also want the community to decide what makes a good auditor and we may then define the requirements how to become an auditor together with our community.

 When an Auditor is selected he carefully reviews the Task and asks the Performer to send him his work, the Auditor must analyze if the work matches the Tasks requirements and within 48 hours make his decision either to: set the Task to a Completed stage, or return it back to the New stage for a new Performer selection.

 When the work does not match the Task requirements, Auditor based on on his professional expertise has a right to ask the Performer to send his corrections if he believes that it is minor and the work can be improved within the Audit period.

-Auditor role is to effectively and economically resolve the issue raised between the Customer and Performer, for which he gets 10% Audit fee.
+Auditor role is to effectively and economically resolve the issue raised between the Customer and Performer, for which he gets 2.5% Audit fee.

 *this stage we talk about "Task Audits" and not security Audits; security Audits are a seperate area we are going to explore in more depth later.

 # Task marketplace, the now and the future

-As you may have noticed on Dodao users add Tasks to the marketplace, Tasks include skill Tags and could also include project identifiers to group Tasks that belong in a certain group, for example a feature and features could be a part of a user story and user stories could be backlog items.
+As you may have noticed on Dodao.dev users add Tasks to the marketplace, Tasks include skill Tags and could also include project identifiers to group Tasks that belong in a certain group, for example a feature and features could be a part of a user story and user stories could be backlog items.
 On the other hand Tasks can then be grouped into sprints.

 Today users can add Tasks to marketplace and get simple jobs done.
 With future releases it will be possible to add complete projects based on time and material.
 In the near future it will also be possible that Customers hire freelancers for a longer professional engagement based on time spent on the project.

-In every of these transactions, Dodao collects a 2.5% service.
+In every of these transactions, Dodao collects a 4% service fee.
+Which is transferred to the DAO treasury.
+A very substantial portion of these service fees will be converted into Bitcoin at certain cycles.

 # NFT marketplace

-NFT tags, completed Tasks and Projects can be sold and purchased on dodao.dev NFT marketplace for dodao.dev token or stablecoins.
-Stablecoins will be directly exchanged to dodao.dev base token via an AMM.
+NFT tags can be sold and purchased on dodao.dev NFT marketplace for dodao.dev token or stablecoins.
+If the user chooses to use stablecoins, then these will be directly exchanged to dodao.dev base token via an AMM.
 Dodao.dev NFTs will be also tradable on Opensea and other external marketplaces.

 # When are service fees due?

-* when a user adds a Task to the marketplace, the 2.5% service fee is added to the smart contract.
+* when a user adds a Task to the marketplace, the 4% service fee is added to the smart contract.
 * when a user requests for an Audit, the 2.5% service fee is added to the smart contract.
-* when a user books any of the professional services, the 2.5% service fee is added to the smart contract.
+* when a user books any of the professional services, the 0% service fee is added to the smart contract (professional services will be explained at later stages as dodao.dev evolves throughout time and new features are added accordig to our roadmap)

 At the end when the Task is settled the payment is made and the service fee is withdrawn.